The Short Interest Monitor

 Tracking stocks with high and rising short interest can help traders gauge market sentiment, monitor positioning trends, and spot potential red flags in key market sectors.
 That's why our Short Interest Monitor—using data from the Financial Industry Regulatory Authority (FINRA) and Schwab.com—highlights equities that have recently seen a rise in short interest.

-Check out the table below to see our list of 10 equities with elevated and rising short interest.
+On a bi-monthly basis, we publish a list of 10 equities that have seen their short interest increase by 10% or more since the previous FINRA reporting period.
 Each stock has a market cap of at least $2 billion and short interest that represents at least 10% of the company's total outstanding shares.

 | Company | Current short interest | % change from last period | Days to cover | Short interest as a % of outstanding |